MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-python/includes/3-exercise-create-your-first-app.md

 1. Feel free to explore more things here - for example, you can get a list of Python keywords by typing `keywords`.

-1. Once you are done exploring, type `quit` to return back to the interactive prompt.
+1. Once you are done, type `quit` to return to the interactive prompt.